nathvda/algo-js/README.md

 22-11-25 : Added button for the use of different functions.
 If the button doesn't do anything, try checking the console of your browser.

+22-11-28 :
+- added forms to get the data needed for the execution of the scripts
+- added styles and color picker for the background

 # Known Issues :

 For 5.2.js, the loop never ends when presented with duplicates.